Why is a New England fall road trip such a bucket list item? Two words: fall foliage.

-Besides the picture-perfect autumn leaves in every direction, the orchards, fairs, and harvests create a cozy and memorable atmosphere you just won’t find elsewhere.
+Besides the picture-perfect autumn leaves in every direction, the orchards, fairs, and fall events create a cozy and memorable atmosphere you just won’t find elsewhere.

-I’ve spent dozens of fall seasons in New England and if you’re looking for the ultimate fall road trip in this region, I’d love to take you to my favorite spots where you’ll see incredible views, find the most colorful of leaves, and feel entirely like you’ve stepped into an autumn storybook.
+I’ve spent dozens of fall seasons in New England, both living and visiting, and if you’re looking for the ultimate New England fall road trip itinerary, I can help!
+I’d love to share with you my favorite spots where you’ll see incredible views, find the most colorful of leaves, and feel entirely like you’ve stepped into an autumn storybook.

-PS: Don’t feel like planning on your own?
+PS: Don’t feel like planning your own road trip through New England?
 Consider joining one of these guided New England fall foliage tours which will do all the heavy lifting for you.

 Where Should You Go on a New England Fall Road Trip?